 If filing a lien still doesn’t result in payment, the final step is to file a lawsuit to foreclose on the lien.
 However, initiating legal action requires careful consideration:

-• Evaluate your cash flow needs.
-If your business can wait for resolution (e.g., the closure of the construction project), you might hold off on filing the lawsuit.
+- Evaluate your cash flow needs.
+If your business can wait for resolution (e.g., the closure of the construction project), you might hold off on filing the lawsuit while the lien remains in place.

-It’s worth noting that unresolved liens usually must be cleared before a project’s financing can close.
+In most cases, unresolved liens must be cleared before a project’s financing can close.
 General contractors typically prefer to settle these disputes rather than face potential project delays or fines.

 Need Legal Assistance?
 Contact The Cromeens Law Firm